jl178/airlift/docs/examples/airflow_2-5-1-arm.md

 ## Introduction

 This guide will show you how to start airlift using Airflow version `2.5.1` on an ARM machine.
-Airflow version `2.5.1` has some packaging issues in the base Docker image, which requires some patching for ARM machines.
+Depending on what `requirements.txt` you have, Airflow version `2.5.1` can have some packaging issues (due to `gcc` not being available for use) in the base Docker image.
+This can require some patching for ARM machines.

 ### Start